cmdcolin/oddgenes/README.md

 ### RNA editing

-RNA editing is a post-transcriptional modification to the mRNA to change the bases.
-A-to-I editing is a common one in mammals which would make the RNA, when sequenced, to have a G instead of an A. So WGS would not show a SNP but the RNA-seq would appear to have A->G.
+RNA editing is a post-transcriptional modification to the mRNA, which can change what we would see when the RNA is sequenced.
+A-to-I editing is common in some species, which would make the RNA, when sequenced, appear to have a G instead of an A. If the genome was sequenced, it would not show a SNP but the RNA-seq would appear to have A->G.

 Other editing occurs also https://en.wikipedia.org/wiki/RNA_editing

 ### Maternal RNAs being passed down

-Maternal RNAs being active against the zygote (e.g. https://en.wikipedia.org/wiki/Maternal_to_zygotic_transition) and lead to complex transgenerational effects
+Maternal RNAs can show activity in the zygote (e.g. https://en.wikipedia.org/wiki/Maternal_to_zygotic_transition) which can lead to complex transgenerational effects

 ### Lowly expressed RNA has large effects